sabotage-linux/sabotage/README.md

 as default during stage1 (currently GCC 6.5.0) from `musl-cross-make` repo. that is necessary so the applications are built against the same libstdc++ they'll be bundled together with (if they use dynamic linking).

+additionally, the cross toolchain needs to use the identical (currently 2.27) or an older binutils version as in our `binutils` package. newer binutils often immediately default to new features that the older versions can't deal with (e.g. https://github.com/richfelker/musl-cross-make/pull/73 )

 ## Cross-Compile Instructions: